gatsbyjs/gatsby/docs/docs/using-gatsby-image.md

 ## Solution

-With Gatsby, we can make images way way better.
+With Gatsby, we can make images way better.

 `gatsby-image` is designed to work seamlessly with Gatsby’s native image processing capabilities powered by GraphQL and Sharp.
 To produce perfect images, you only need to: